 If you’re on the hunt for Marvel Universe Live tickets visit TiqIQ.com

-Tags: Apocalypse Beast Bishop Bobby Drake Bolivar Trask Bryan Singer Charles Xavier Cyclops En Sabah Nur Erik Lehnsherr Featured Hank McCoy Iceman Jean Grey Kitty Pryde Logan Magneto Marvel Movies Mystique Peter Maximoff Popular Quicksilver Raven Darkholme Scott Summers Sentinels Simon Kinberg William Stryker Wolverine X-men X-Men: Days Of Future Past
+Tags: Apocalypse Beast Bishop Bobby Drake Bolivar Trask Bryan Singer Charles Xavier Cyclops En Sabah Nur Erik Lehnsherr Hank McCoy Iceman Jean Grey Kitty Pryde Logan Magneto Marvel Movies Mystique Peter Maximoff Quicksilver Raven Darkholme Scott Summers Sentinels Simon Kinberg William Stryker Wolverine X-men X-Men: Days Of Future Past